meharfatimakhan/Friends-Network/README.md

 Below are some of the features of this code:

+* Uses graphs
 * Similar to Facebook friend search
-* Uses graphs
-* Total number of friends
-* Lists all the friends
+* Lists all friends of a person
-* Finds mutual friends of a person
+* Finds mutual friends of a person (friend suggestions)
-* Finds suggested users